michalmalinowski87/photo/docs/arch.md

   - `Packages` - Pricing package templates (with GSI on ownerId)
   - `Notifications` - In-app notifications (planned)
 - **S3 Bucket**: Storage for originals, previews, thumbnails, final assets, ZIPs, and archives
+  - Image metadata is stored in DynamoDB `Images` table for efficient querying
+  - Original and final images can be deleted from S3 while metadata remains in DynamoDB for display purposes
 - **CloudFront**: CDN for serving previews and thumbnails
 - **Cognito User Pool**: Authentication for photographers
 - **SES**: Email notifications